Edited By : Renée Deveney

 The recall details of the products include:

-• Atrium C-QUR: The models recalled in 2013 included C-QUR V-Patch, TacShield, Edge and standard C-QUR Meshes.
-The company indicated high humidity could cause the mesh to stick to the inner liner of the package.
-This affected more than 145,000 units.
+The models recalled in 2013 included C-QUR V-Patch, TacShield, Edge and standard C-QUR Meshes.
+The company indicated that high humidity could cause the mesh to stick to the inner liner of the package, affecting more than 145,000 units.

-The ProLite Mesh was distributed to Spain only.
-Atrium products shipped around the world, making them one of the most high-profile hernia mesh recalls.
+The ProLite Mesh was only distributed in Spain.
+However, Atrium C-QUR products shipped worldwide, making this one of the most high-profile hernia mesh recalls.

 Bard Recalls